-English - Due to the subjective nature of written work in English, we expect staff to mark this in detail (using green and orange pen to feedback to children, see above).
-The main stickers to be used are below.
+Due to the subjective nature of written work in English, we expect staff to mark this in detail (using green and orange pen to feedback to children, see above).
 We also expect staff to have a relentless focus on correcting basic errors (such as spelling and punctuation), and this should be reinforced in all forms of written work.
+In English, up to three spellings, that a child is expected to know, will be underlined.
+If it is a spelling that the child should know, they will be expected to correct it themselves.
+If not, it will be written for the child to copy out three times.